mtraeger/classic_sidemenu/README.md

 ## Possible Problems

 On upgrades of owncloud / nextcloud the acces rights have to be correct.
-If you cloned or extracted with wrong user permissions, you have to chown (and maybe also chmod +w) the installation directory of this app.
+If you cloned or extracted with wrong user permissions, you have to `chown` (and maybe also `chmod +w`) the installation directory of this app for the web user (normally `www-data`).

 ## TODOs